haml/haml-contrib/README.md

 ## License

-Copyright (c) 2006-2013 Hampton Catlil, Nathan Weizenbaum and Norman Clarke
+Copyright (c) 2006-2014 Hampton Catlil, Natalie Weizenbaum and Norman Clarke

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the